RiccardoEvangelisti/Critical-temperature-of-superconductors/README.md

 ### Objectives
 Develop machine learning algorithms that allow to establish a relationship between the chemical composition, various properties of superconductors, and their critical temperature.

+### Data
+The superconductor data comes from a database of superconducting materials compiled by Japan's National Institute of Materials Science (NIMS).
+For each superconductor (each row), the data provides the complete chemical formula of the superconductor, as well as 8 basic chemical properties (absolute value, average, weighted average, and so on):
+- atomic mass
+- ionization energy
+- atomic radius
+- density
+- specific heat of melting
+- electron affinity energy
+- thermal conductivity
+- valence

 ### Results